jdcloudcom/MKTContent/mktcontent/产品动态/productDynamic.md

 	{
 		"introduce":"IoT Hub  Official Release",
 		"name":"IoT Hub  Official Release",
-		"description":"The IoT Hub provides the device connection communication function to help users with collection and JD Cloud onboarding of device data; the platform provides the device management function to help users with remote management and controlling", "id":2559
+		"description":"The IoT Hub provides the device connection communication function to help users with collection and JD Cloud onboarding of device data; the platform provides the device management function to help users with remote management and controlling devices; the platform offers APIs to forward and store the device data to other JD Cloud services through the rule engine so as to help users with the integration of applications.", "id":2559
 	},
 	{